doganckaratas/crossmaker/readme.md

 $ source manage.sh
 ```

+With this way, you can use `tab` key for autocomplete target arguments.

 If you do not have Docker installed on your system, please use `./manage.sh` script for auto installing Docker with below command:

 ```sh